Chapter 52:

 "Cool cigar."
 She said with a nod to Antonio before leaving.

-"Wish everyone agrees with ya!"
+"Wish everyone agreed with ya!"

 He looked at the darkening blues of the sky.

 "Ah damn, the carriage's last trip!
-Bye Cherry."
+Bye, Cherry."
 He gave the other man a nod and a studying glance before running to the station.
 The surgeon waved back.

-'He needs a secretary, and a bonk on the head.'
+'He needs a secretary and a bonk on the head.'

 "Yeah, the man himself."